 Ms. Birnbaum holds an AB in English Language and Literature with a minor in French from Harvard College and a certificate in movement and design from Ecole Jacques Lecoq in Paris.

-Upcoming projects include the premiere of Kristin Kuster and Megan Levad's opera Kept at the Virginia Arts Festival, Aida at Pacific Symphony and Oklahoma at Ashlawn Opera.
+Recent projects include the premiere of Kristin Kuster and Megan Levad's opera Kept at the Virginia Arts Festival, Double Exposure at Opera Philadelphia and As One at Lyric Opera Kansas City.